 Style: Hayashi-Ha Shito-Ryu originating in Japan

-Sensei: Clifton Jackson is a third degree black belt in Hayashi-Ha Shito-Ryu and has studied this style for 27 years.
-He has been teaching for 22 years, including as head instructor at the Washington Karate Association's Everett and Kirkland Dojos.
-He has been a weapons instructor at the WKA's Kirkland dojo, and College, and Edmond's Community College.
+Sensei: Clifton Jackson is a third degree black belt in Hayashi-Ha Shito-Ryu and has studied this style for 35 years.
+He has been teaching for 30 years, including as head instructor at the Washington Karate Association's Everett and Kirkland Dojos.
+He has been a weapons instructor at the WKA's Kirkland dojo, and Instructor at Everett and Edmond's Community College.
 He Founded Northwest School of Karate in 1992.
 Sensei Jackson is a gold medalist in international competition.
 He is also a National Karate Judge.

 Belts and Promotions

 Yellow Belt: Understanding of kihon- blocks, punches and kicks.
 The student shows an ability to focus on instruction.
 Good conduct in the dojo as well as the home and school.
 The student can name their style of Karate, instructor, and school.

 Orange Belt: Basic Blocks, kicks, punches, zenkutsu dachi, basic movement, kihon kata, ni, yon and go.
 Good attendance.

 Blue Belt: Improved Basic, chi no kata, tenno kata, hein nida, hein sanda, ippon kumite and kumite.

 Red Belt: Improved basic, all kihon kata chi no kata, tenno kata, heian yondonm, godan and shodan.
 Kumite (free sparring), ippon kumite, and shows and understanding of karate-do behavior both in and out of the dojo.

 Purple Belt: Strong basic, chi no kata te, no kata, heian nidan, sandan, yondan, godan, shodan, good karate-do.
 Ten kihon waza for bo.

 Green Belt: Few advanced kata, strong kumite, shodan no kon.
 And continued development of karate-do.